tmarois/baseify-php-sdk/README.md

 # baseify-php-sdk
-This API is used for the baseify.com Publisher API for `Product Search`.
+This SDK is used for the baseify.com Publisher API for `Product Search`.

 ## Installation: